KU School of Medicine–Wichita

 Masks must be worn on campus, and employees must wear masks when outside of their individual workspaces (in public and common areas) and when interacting with others.
 Facilities personnel have been performing routine cleaning in addition to frequently cleaning high-touch points and common areas during the day.

 Our clinics remain open at this time, but precautionary measures have been implemented.
 Get details from KU Wichita Medical Practice Association, which manages our clinics.
 The JayDoc Community Clinic is also seeing patients.

 While our campus remains open, we have made some changes.
 Most didactic coursework for medical students has transitioned to online platforms.
 Student-related activities on our campus have transitioned to online platforms or are presented live in small groups with social distancing measures put in place.
 Students are participating in clinical education following personal safety protocols and protective equipment.

 In following guidance from Sedgwick County, several public events have been canceled on our campus.
-The ADHD Summer Treatment Program is postponed until Summer 2021.
 For information on upcoming events, please contact the department hosting the event.
 Our William J. Reals Galleries of Art are closed to the public until further notice.